nemonik/hands-on-DevOps/docs/markdown.md

 --

-If your effort doesn't __grok (i.e, understand intuitively) what DevOps is in practice__ and have performed the __necessary analysis of the existing culture and a strategy for how to affect a change__ the effort again will likely fail.
+If your effort doesn't __grok (i.e, understand intuitively) what DevOps is in practice__ and have performed the __necessary analysis of the existing culture__ and developed __a strategy for how to affect a change__ the effort again will likely fail.
 I say this because the culture is the largest influencer over the success of both Agile and DevOps and ultimately the path taken (i.e., plans made.)

 ---